 The collection aims to show the development of levels starting from the 19th century with the Egault and Lenoir type levels.
 Also more simple levelling systems based on liquid filled communicating reservoirs like the hydrostatic level and the water bottle level.

-Being a Heinrich Wild adept, the collection mainly focusses on levels he developed, during his years at Carl Zeiss Jena (where he developed the Nivellier I and Nivellier II in this collection) and within his own firm Wild Heerbrugg.
+Being a Heinrich Wild adept, the collection mainly focusses on levels he developed, during his years at Carl Zeiss Jena (where he developed the Nivellier I, Nivellier II, and Nivellier III in this collection) and within his own firm Wild Heerbrugg.
 The first instrument he made within his own firm, the NII is present in the Wild NKII model with the incredible low serial number 960.

 In addition to that the other levels of Wild's 'baseline' of models, the Wild NK01, N1, NK10, N2, NA2, and N3 are all present, the latter even as the last model N3.
 Of Wild's first levelling instrument, the NKII, not only the first model but also the second (N2) and third (NK21) models are present.